michaelmass/ghf/README.md

 `reset` rule reset the content of a file if it was modified by previous rules.
 This rule alone isn't useful but it can ensure nothing is affecting a file.

+### merge

+`merge` rule merges the structured content of a file with the provided structured content.
+This will do a merge of data structures like JSON, YAML, etc.

 ### Liscense

 [MIT](LICENSE)